Combating False Gods and False Stories in Ministry Design

 Adapted from A Field Guide to Becoming Whole

 We’ve been sharing Ministry Design Principles in a series of posts (you can read last week’s here).
-All these principles can, in some sense, be bundled under 6 aspects of holistic poverty alleviation—1) Forming the kingdom community, 2) addressing false stories of change, 3) addressing broken practices, 4) addressing broken individuals, 5) addressing broken systems, and 6) addressing demonic forces.
+All these principles can, in some sense, be bundled under 6 aspects of holistic poverty alleviation—1) forming the kingdom community, 2) addressing false stories of change, 3) addressing broken practices, 4) addressing broken individuals, 5) addressing broken systems, and 6) addressing demonic forces.

-Transitioning our focus from community into story, Ministry Design Principles 3, 4, and 5 focus on conquering false gods and false stories through ceaseless prayer, biblical narration, and biblical integration.
+Transitioning our focus from community to story, Ministry Design Principles 3, 4, and 5 focus on conquering false gods and false stories through ceaseless prayer, biblical narration, and biblical integration.
 Particularly in the context of economic development and poverty alleviation, we recognize the underlying importance of narrating God’s story of change in our ministries.
 Clinging to His story is non-negotiable because it’s the only story that leads to lasting transformation.

-Understanding what stories we believe actually points us to the gods we worship—and both of these shape how we design our ministries.
+Understanding what stories we believe points us to the gods we worship—and both of these shape how we design our ministries.
 All of life, including our economic lives and endeavors, is an act of worship to some god.
-Hence, separating economic growth and poverty alleviation from worship of God plunges people further into idolatry.
-Afterall, “idolatry is an economic issue,” as Michael Rhodes and Robby Holt explain in Practicing the King’s Economy.
+Hence, separating economic growth and poverty alleviation from the worship of God plunges people further into idolatry.
+After all, “idolatry is an economic issue,” as Michael Rhodes and Robby Holt explain in Practicing the King’s Economy.
 We tend to worship whichever god we think will provide us the most amount of stability, prosperity, and comfort, and then we become like what we worship (Ps.
 115:8).

 Ministry Design Principle 3: All the ministry stakeholders should “pray without ceasing.”

 Worshiping God and walking with Him throughout the week includes regularly communicating with Him.
 The primary way that God speaks to us is through His Word, and then we respond by speaking to Him in prayer.
 Somehow this praying is to be “without ceasing” (1 Thess.
 5:17), which can include pausing from our activities to offer up prayers as well as praying “under our breath” as we send emails, go to meetings, and sweep the floor.
-Unfortunately, our pursuit of the “baptized American Dream“—endless economic growth and consumption that reduces spiritual concerns to a disembodied future hope—has conditioned us to believe that God is inactive in His world, and many of us struggle to see the point of such ongoing prayer or even know how to do it.

 It is also interesting to note that while many ministries have a full-time Director of Development (fundraising), very few have a full-time Director of Prayer.
 Such a position sounds strange, doesn’t it?
 What would happen if we asked our donors to fund such a position?
 And what would happen if our ministries spent even a fraction of the time we spend on planning, marketing, and fundraising on reading the Word and prayer?